 Is UX Design Hard to Get Into?

 UX design is one of the most accessible careers in tech.
-It’s also a popular choice for career-changers, because it involves tasks and responsibilities that overlap with so many other disciplines — like psychology, research, and visual design.
-It’s one of the few tech careers where being a career-changer is seen as a huge plus — as it means you’ll likely be better at empathizing with the end-user, and advocating for their needs.
+It’s also a popular choice for career-changers, because it involves tasks and responsibilities that overlap with so many other disciplines like psychology, research, and visual design; it’s one of the few tech careers where being a career-changer is seen as a huge plus as it means you’ll likely be better at empathizing with the end-user, and advocating for their needs.

 The best part?
-You don’t need any qualifications to enrol in a UX bootcamp.
+You don’t need any qualifications to enroll in a UX bootcamp.
 All you need is a laptop, enough time to learn the right skills, and the drive to make the switch!

 What Skills do UX Designers Need?

-So, what about soft skills?
+What about soft skills?